11ty/11ty-website/src/docs/quicktips/eliminate-js.md

 Read more at the [GitHub API documentation](https://developer.github.com/v3/repos/#get).

-This is a bit different from our client-side implementation because this data is only as updated as often as your build runs.
+This is a bit different from our client-side implementation because this data is only updated as often as your build runs.
 This is implemented using a global [JavaScript data file](/docs/data-js/) at `_data/github.js`.

 * Install new dependencies: `npm install node-fetch --save-dev`
 * Read more about [`node-fetch`](https://www.npmjs.com/package/node-fetch)